Enjoy nonstop color all year long with these container gardening ideas and plant suggestions. You'll find beautiful pots to adorn porches and patios.

 Update your standard plastic planter.
 A gel stain was applied to this pot for a richer finish.

 Purple fountain grass looks great in containers.
 Its vertical shape creates an exclamation point in the border.
-Purplish red leaves and plumes combine well with red coleus.
-This grass isn’t winter hardy in most areas, but new plants bought in spring are inexpensive and grow quickly.
+Purplish red leaves and fall plumes combine well with the red coleus below.
+This grass and the coleus are not winter hardy in most areas, but new plants bought in spring are inexpensive and grow quickly.

 The colorful foliage of caladiums has tons of drama.
 Pots containing three different caladiums add color and variety to this